 For coverage in this prescription drug plan, the subscriber (or the subscriber's group on your behalf when you are enrolled as a group member) will pay a monthly premium to Blue Cross and Blue Shield.
 The total amount of your monthly premium is provided to you in the yearly evidence of coverage packet that is issued by Blue Cross and Blue Shield.
-Blue Cross and Blue Shield will provide you with access to prescription drug plan is paid to Blue Cross and Blue Shield.
-Blue Cross and Blue Shield.
+Blue Cross and Blue Shield will provide you with access to prescription drug coverage as long as the total premium that is owed for your coverage in this prescription drug plan is paid to Blue Cross and Blue Shield.
 Blue Cross and Blue Shield may change your premium.
 Each time Blue Cross and Blue Shield changes the premium for coverage in this prescription drug plan, Blue Cross and Blue Shield will notify you (or the subscriber's group when you are enrolled as a group member) before the change takes place.